Instructions

 The column COUNTYFP contains a numerical code for counties within each state.

-1. We are interested in Alameda County (county 1 in California), Yolo (county 113 in California), and Allegheny County (county 3 in Pennsylvania).
+1. We are interested in San Francisco County (county 75 in California), Yolo (county 113 in California), and Allegheny County (county 3 in Pennsylvania).
 Create a new data frame with just the relevant rows.
 What is the median home value in Yolo county?

-2. For Alameda, Yolo and Allegheny Counties, what were the average percentages of housing built since 2005?
+2. For San Francisco, Yolo and Allegheny Counties, what were the average percentages of housing built since 2005?

 Appendix